mitryp/clear-formatting/README.md

 _The formats can be specified in any order and combinations, but duplicating formats is not allowed due to unpredictable behaviour.
 Duplicating formats will raise a FormatDuplicateError._

-#### Changing the view
+#### Changing the notation

-Type format class can be used to convert an integer with the decimal notation to other notations:
+Type format class can be used to convert an integer in decimal notation to other notations:

 ```python
 >>> dec = 31